gregor-uusvali/refining-rust-module/Message Queues and Kafka/Introduction.md

 ## What is a Message Queue?

 Let's say you are making an application for a shop which contains a list of new products in stock.
-This list needs to be updated once a day so that customers can see what has been added on a daily basis.
+This list needs to be updated so that customers can see what has been added immediately.
 The new application can read from the shop's existing stock application.

-It is however, not necessary to update the list more frequently.
-Once a day is suitable enough for the shop's needs.
-For this feature, the shop application can communicate with the stock software asynchronously.
+For this feature, the shop application can communicate with the stock software synchronously to keep the list updated.

 The stock application can implement a message queue.
 Messages can be added on to the queue for other applications to read from.
 These messages can be kept in the queue and read from at any time.
-This means the messages do not have to be processed in real time.
+This means the messages can be processed in real time.

 ### Topics, Producers and Consumers